 2. Share Gathering Details Privately

-3. Set Clear Expectations With Your Group
+3. Set Clear Expectations for Your Group

-As you will be meeting to study using WordGo we hope that you will have a good understanding of each other before you first meet.
+As you will be meeting to study using WordGo, we hope that you will have a good understanding of each other before you first meet.
 However, we recommend creating a group agreement in relation to attitudes and behaviours.
 It also helps to have clear start and end times so that everyone is comfortable with when it’s time to arrive and go, especially if you plan to meet in your own home.